-The Gulf Coast has also been affected by large-scale natural and manmade disasters that have significantly affected the environment and economic vitality of the region.
-Indeed, these disasters have also led to changes in restoration efforts, sometimes in a significant fashion.
+The Gulf Coast has also been affected by large-scale natural and manmade disasters that have significantly affected the environment and economy of the region.
+Indeed, these disasters have led to changes in restoration efforts, sometimes in a significant fashion.
 For example, in 2005, Hurricanes Katrina and Rita caused widespread damage to wetland and coastal areas along the Gulf, and altered the plans for restoring some parts of the coast.
-In 2010, a manmade disaster, the Deepwater Horizon oil spill, resulted in an unprecedented discharge of oil in U.S. waters and oiling of over 1,100 miles of shoreline.1 The oil spill had short-term ecological effects on coastal habitats and species, and is expected to result in long-term ecological effects (these effects are largely uncertain).
-This event increased attention towards the Gulf Coast environment and modified perceptions about restoring the Gulf Coast ecosystem.
-In particular, the oil spill focused attention on the natural resources impacted by the incident and long-term natural resource restoration issues that existed before the spill.
+In 2010, a manmade disaster, the Deepwater Horizon oil spill, resulted in an unprecedented discharge of oil in U.S. waters and oiling of over 1,100 miles of U.S. shoreline.